Visit the institution website for COVID‑19 updates

 Qualification, course duration and attendance options

 - full time12 months

-The programme is delivered via keynote lectures, subject lectures, seminars, workshops, tutorials and directed study days at the IOE, as well as time spent in placements.
-Assessment is by practical teaching, assignments and portfolio tasks (which links into continuing professional development in the induction year).
+The programme is delivered via keynote lectures, subject lectures, seminars, visits, workshops, tutorials and directed study days at UCL Institute of Education, as well as time spent in placements.
+Assessment is by practical teaching, assignments and portfolio tasks.

 Course contact details